 We have fully launched a programme for Year 7, which is a ten week coding subject.
 In 2020, we’re also piloting a new Year 8 subject with teachers who are returning to the programme.
 We will offer Year 9 and Year 10 programmes in the future.

-In 2020, we will be working with around 60 Australian teachers to help them successfully teach coding.
+In 2020, we will be working with around 70 Australian teachers in around 25 schools to help them successfully teach coding.

-If you’re interested in having CS in Schools at your school, there’s more information here.
+If you’re interested in having CS in Schools at your school in 2021, there’s more information here.

 What does it cost?